HomeDirectoriesWhat is NAP in Business Listings?

 Mergers and acquisitions multiply NAP complexity.
 When “Smith’s Hardware” becomes “Smith & Jones Hardware,” every single citation needs updating.
 Miss a few dozen, and you’ve created a split personality that confuses both search engines and customers.

 What if you discovered your business has 50 different NAP variations across the web?
-Start with the most authoritative sites first—Google Business Profile, Bing Places, major directories—then work your way down.
+Start with the most authoritative sites first, Google Business Profile, Bing Places, major directories, then work your way down.
 Document every variation you find for future reference.

 Multiple phone numbers cause endless confusion.
 You’ve got a main line, a sales line, a support line, maybe a mobile number.
 Which one goes in your NAP?
-Pro tip: use the number customers should call first.
+A tip: use the number customers should call first.
 Usually, that’s your main business line.

 Here’s something that’ll make you cringe: businesses that let their domain expire often lose control of their NAP data on that old website.
 When someone else buys the domain, your incorrect NAP lives on, creating confusion that can last years.